LaxarJS/shop-demo/docs/tutorials/getting_started.md

 cd shop_demo
 grunt-init laxar-application
 ```
-The script is asking some details about the application and has suggestions to them.
-If there isn't a service running on localhost on port 8000 we can just accept the suggested questions.
-Otherwise we have to change the port and notice it for further steps.
+The script is asking some details about the application and gives suggestions for possible answers to these questions.
+If there isn't a service running on localhost on port 8000 we can just accept the suggested answers.
+Otherwise we have to change the port and write it down for further steps.

 ```
 Please answer the following: